Stickers as a Service

 In this model, the stickers are sold through stores integrated in messaging apps, chat and photo editing software.
 They can be used as a method to generate revenue besides through in-app advertising as they are non-intrusive.

-SaaS offerings may include handling micro payments, sticker shop integration and content management systems with developing apps, and is similar to Software as a Service (SaaS) and Platform as a Service (PaaS).
+SaaS offerings may include handling micropayments, sticker shop integration and content management systems with developing apps, and is similar to Software as a Service (SaaS) and Platform as a Service (PaaS).